Finite Strain Homogenization Using a Reduced Basis and Efficient Sampling

 No rigorous speed-up analysis is intended at this point.
 Both the codes of the FEM and of the RB method are fairly efficient in-house C/C++ developments and perform exact line searches.
-While the FEM has not yet been equipped with a Quasi-Newton procedure, the linear solver makes use of parallelization.
-This is contrary to the current implementation of the RB method.
-Depending on the microstructure (especially the geometry, material nonlinearities, and phase contrast), the loading conditions, and the size $N$ of the RB, \emph{speed-up factors are in the order of 5-100}.
+While the FEM has not yet been equipped with a Quasi--Newton procedure, the linear solver makes use of parallelization.
+This is in contrary to the current implementation of the RB method.
+Depending on the microstructure (especially the geometry, material nonlinearities, and phase contrast), the loading conditions, and the size $N$ of the RB, \emph{speed-up factors are in the order of 5--100}.

-\subsection{Reduced Basis for a stiffening microstructure}
+\subsection{Reduced Basis for a Stiffening Microstructure}

-The second example takes the ``worst-case'' approach further by considering a non-cubical microstructure with even higher phase contrast and significant topological nonlinearity.
-To this end, a cuboid microstructure occupying the domain $[-0.5,0.5]\times[-0.3,0.3]\times[-0.05,0.05]\subset\ffR^3$ and containing a hash-like inclusion is investigated, see Figure~\ref{fig:numex:stiffening:microstructure}(a).
-The mesh is periodic and contains 33923 nodes in 21726 quadratic TET10 elements (C3D10).
+The second example takes the ``worst-case'' approach further by considering a noncubical microstructure with even higher phase contrast and significant topological nonlinearity.
+To this end, a cuboid microstructure occupying the domain $[-0.5,0.5]\times[-0.3,0.3]\times[-0.05,0.05]\subset\ffR^3$ and containing a hash-like inclusion is investigated, see Figure~\ref{fig:numex:stiffening:microstructure}a.
+The mesh is periodic and contains $33,923$ nodes in $21,726$ quadratic tetrahedron elements (C3D10).
 The reinforcement makes up approximately 13.3\% of the volume.
 Due to this large volume fraction, a pronounced geometry-induced nonlinearity of the effective response is expected under uniaxial loading conditions along the $x$-axis.
-As it is elongated, the hash-like part is straightened and thus increasingly aligned with the external loading, see Figure~\ref{fig:numex:stiffening:microstructure}(b).
+As it is elongated, the hashlike part is straightened and thus increasingly aligned with the external loading, see Figure~\ref{fig:numex:stiffening:microstructure}b.
 Such effects might be desirable when designing microstructures for functional materials.